taimur1511/devops-learning-/overthewire/bandit/level-4-5/README.md

 `ls` to list files and directories for inhere.

-`ls -l` to list files in a more detailed format
+`ls -l` to list files in a more detailed format.

 `file ./*` is used to tell me what type everything is in this directory.